Capa4566/intelligent-cancer-diagnose/README.md

 1. Split your datasets into train/val/test or train/test.
 2. Implement at least 3 types of classifiers to make the binary classification.
 3. Give the process about how you choose the hyperparameters for each classifier.
 4. Compare the performance of difference classifiers.

+## Solution
+The solution is shown in Report.ipynb